Cost of Production: Types of Production Costs

 Labor Costs

 To begin, let’s look at the labor costs involved in steel fabrication.
-There are designers who come up with blueprints of what needs to be made.
+Some designers come up with blueprints of what needs to be made.
 Then there are the fabricators who work the machines, cutting and welding the steel.
 Monitoring their work are floor managers who ensure that they’re doing everything to spec and quality standards are being met.
 This is, of course, a superficial look at the labor costs, but for our purposes, it illustrates the various jobs related to producing fabricated steel furnishings.

 Material Costs